michellecchen/360-cylindrical-panorama/README.md

 4. Computing a homography: Using a robust method (RANSAC).
 5. Producing a mosaic using the stitch function from Part A.

-Part B is contained within `homography.h` and `homography.cpp`; main functions include Harris Interest Point Detection, Adaptive Non-Maximal Suppression, feature descriptor generation via Multi-Scale Oriented Patches (MOPS), feature matching based on descriptors, and RAndom SAmple Consensus (RANSAC).
+Part B is contained within `homography.h` and `homography.cpp`.
 All of these functions were implemented from scratch.
 No open-source libraries (i.e. OpenCV) were used in lieu of these functions.

 **Disclaimer:** Unfortunately, the raw feature matching implementation doesn't return a desirable result; as such, we are only able to stitch, and not *auto*stitch, reliably.
 However, we are able to identify interest points, suppress them, and presumably, generate descriptors for them.
 We suspect that our feature matching function could benefit from descriptors that are more rotation-invariant, or more color-invariant.
 We were not able to detect any flaws within the algorithm itself, across hours of careful examination.